chenjy0801/Complaint-System/README.md

 # Complaint-System
-A simple complaint system with Spring
+A simple complaint system with SpringMVC, Hibernate, MySQL